Josh Scobee: Jacksonville Jaguars

-The Jacksonville Jaguars selected Scobee with the 137th overall pick in the fifth round of the 2004 NFL Draft.
+The Jacksonville Jaguars selected Scobee with the 137th overall pick in the fifth round of the 2004 NFL draft.
 In the 2004 season, he led the team with 93 points after connecting with 24-of-31 field goals and 20-of-21 of his extra points.
 In addition, he ranked 13th in the AFC in field goal percentage and tied for third on touchbacks with 11 on 58 kickoffs.
 During his first five NFL seasons, he was named AFC Special Teams Player of the Week four times.

+On September 18, 2006, during a Monday Night Football game in front of a near-capacity crowd, Scobee was the only player to score in the Jaguars 9–0 win over the Pittsburgh Steelers.
+He kicked 3 field goals of 32, 41, and 42 yards to win the game for the Jaguars.

 On January 5, 2008, In the Wild Card Round playoff game against the Pittsburgh Steelers, Scobee made the game winning 25-yard field goal.
 One week later, in the Divisional round, he converted on both of his field goal attempts, kicking a 39-yard and a 25-yard field goal.
-However, the Jaguars lost to the New England Patriots 31-20.
-In 2008, during a game against the Indianapolis Colts, Scobee hit a 51-yard field goal to give the Jaguars a 1-2 record, then one week later, he booted a 37-yarder in overtime to beat the Texans.
-In week 8, Scobee tied his career record with a 53-yard field goal against Cleveland.
+However, the Jaguars lost to the New England Patriots 31–20.
+In 2008, during a game against the Indianapolis Colts, Scobee hit a 51-yard field goal to give the Jaguars a 1–2 record, then one week later, he booted a 37-yarder in overtime to beat the Texans.
+In Week 8, Scobee tied his career record with a 53-yard field goal against Cleveland.

-In Week 4 of the 2010 season, Scobee made a 59-yard game-winning field goal on the final play of the game to beat the Indianapolis Colts by a score of 31-28, breaking his previous record of 53 yards.
+In Week 4 of the 2010 season, Scobee made a 59-yard game-winning field goal on the final play of the game to beat the Indianapolis Colts by a score of 31–28, breaking his previous record of 53 yards.
 The 59-yard field goal set a new franchise record for the Jaguars.
 For his performance he earned the AFC Special Teams Player of the Week award.

-On October 24, 2011, Scobee kicked four field goals to lead Jacksonville to a 12-7 victory over the Baltimore Ravens on Monday Night Football.
+On October 24, 2011, Scobee kicked four field goals to lead Jacksonville to a 12–7 victory over the Baltimore Ravens on Monday Night Football.
 Three of his field goals were over 50 yards in length, including two field goals of 54 yards each.
 Scobee's three 50+ yard field goals tied an NFL record for most 50+ yard field goals in a single game with five other kickers including Neil Rackers, Morten Andersen, and Sebastian Janikowski.

 On July 16, 2012, Scobee agreed to a four-year deal with the Jacksonville Jaguars after receiving a franchise tag earlier in the year.

-Scobee would remain with the Jaguars through the 2014 season.
+Scobee stayed with the Jaguars through the 2014 season.
+In the 2014 season, he converted all 23 extra point attempts and 20 of 26 field goal attempts.